 – If you are attempting to pack yourself, our number one piece of advice is to take care with the boxes you select to pack your possessions in.
 The box used dictates the safety and security of the precious items inside.
 So no matter how carefully you might wrap and package all of your delicate items if the bottom falls through while carrying, there is very little you can do to prevent breakages!

-– Always ensure that your boxes are double wall corrugated cardboard.
+– Always ensure that your boxes are high quality double wall corrugated cardboard.
 Anything less provides flimsy and unreliable support for heavy goods.
+Single walled boxes are no good for fragile items as it’s not strong enough.
 Triple wall corrugated boxes and quadruple wall corrugated boxes are also available if you can get hold of them.
 You can find them through online suppliers Davpack and Raja Pack.
 Their boxes are graded with C fluting, lined with 4 layers that are stuck together to form a 1.5cm thick wall of protection.

 Some in-depth info on boxes…The really nerdy bit!